PostHog/posthog.com/contents/tutorials/dau-mau-ratio.md

 ## The limitations of the DAU/MAU ratio

-Although your DAU/MAU ratio is a great measurement of engagement and stickiness, it is less relevant for products that don’t care about that or not expecting users to engage daily.
+Although your DAU/MAU ratio is a great measurement of engagement and stickiness, it is less relevant for products that don’t care about that or are not expecting users to engage daily.
 These include:

 - **B2B SaaS:** many B2B SaaS users have no choice but to use the product.
 Their employer chooses a product and they come along for the ride.
 The DAU/MAU ratio doesn’t provide valuable insights.
 Instead, these companies care more about adoption, retention, feature usage, and net promoter score.
 Read "[The most useful B2B SaaS product metrics](/blog/b2b-saas-product-metrics)" for more.

 - **Ecommerce:** transactions happen less frequently than daily, meaning DAU/MAU ratio will be low.
-Daily transactions are not expected here, who would order books from Amazon or clothes from H&M daily?
+Daily transactions are not expected here – few people order books from Amazon or clothes from H&M daily.
 These companies care more about conversion, order value, lifetime value, and customer acquisition costs.

 - **Travel:** like ecommerce, people travel infrequently.
 For example, Airbnb users only book a couple of trips per year.
 Even apps like Uber care more about weekly active users, as they don’t expect users to ride or order daily.
 These companies care about similar metrics to commerce companies, like conversion, lifetime value, and customer acquisition cost.